Dreams of the Fallen: Composition

 The collaboration among the original artists who created Dreams of the Fallen was led by the pianist Jeffrey Biegel.
 Jake Runestad was approached by Biegel for the musical score, which is a setting of selected the texts by Brian Turner.
 Dreams of the Fallen is a compilation of poetry from Turner’s books Here, Bullet and Phantom Noise, which address a soldier’s emotional response to the experience of war.
 Much of the poetry relates to Turner’s own experiences during his period of service in the Iraq War.
 The goal of the work is to convey the sensation of war from the bottom up by exploring its impact on individual soldiers.

-Orchestration
+Music

 The work is composed for SATB chorus, orchestra, and solo piano.
 Due to its monumental conception, a very specific instrumental disposition is called for, with the following: 2.2.2.2, 4.2.3.1, timpani +2, piano, harp, and strings.
 The unique inclusion of a prominent solo piano part was prepared in deference to the contributions of Jeffrey Biegel in commissioning the work and bringing the original performers together.

-Movements

 The work consists of five movements: